Generative Models as a Data Source for Multiview Representation Learning: Conclusion

 \section{Conclusion}

-In this paper we investigated how to learn visual representations from IGMs (implicit generative models), when they are given as a black-box and without any access to their training data.
+We investigated how to learn visual representations from IGMs (implicit generative models), when they are given as a black-box and without any access to their training data.
 IGMs make it possible to generate multiple views of similar image content by sampling nearby points in the latent space of the IGM.
 These views can be used for contrastive learning or as input to other representation learning algorithms that associate multiple views of the same scene.
-For unconditional IGMs, learning from latent views improves performance beyond only learning from pixel-space transformations.
-For class-conditional IGMs, on the other hand, we find that class-label supervision is sufficient to yield strong representations and latent view generation only provides marginal improvements beyond this.
-Representations learned from large quantities of generative data rival the transfer performance of representations learned from the real datasets, but there is still a performance gap.
-As generative models improve, and new latent steering methods are also developed, we expect that training vision systems on generative data may become an increasingly important tool in our toolkit.
+Our results demonstrate that leveraging latent-space views can improve performance beyond learning from pixel-space transformations alone.
+Representations learned from large quantities of generative data rival and sometimes outperform the transfer performance of representations learned from the real datasets.
+As generative models improve, we expect that training vision systems on generative data may become an increasingly important tool in our toolkit.